7 Types Of Non-Verbal Emotional Abuse

 3. Silent Treatment

-Silent treatment might not seem like abuse, but it surely is.
+Silent treatment might not seem like emotional abuse, but it surely is.
 Ignoring someone by cutting them off is not just an emotionally painful thing to go through, it can also affect your self-esteem.

 This is a form of emotional neglect and emotional indifference.